Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![Ray](../../img/Ray.png)

 The ray `ray` from the example begins at the point `( 2, 1 )` and goes to infinity through the point `( 6, 3 )`.
-4 scalars are enough to describe the ray in 2D.
+4 scalars are enough to describe the ray in a 2D.

 ### LinePoints

-Mathematical model of a line from two points.
+The mathematical model of a line from two points.

 Describes a line with two points through which it passes.
 An instance of the model is stored in any vector form.